It is time to ready your wish list and shop! EVERYTHING IS ON SALE! TpT is holding a 2-Day Site-Wide Sale Tuesday, August 3 and Wednesday, August 4.

 Your NEW Favorite Seasonal Resources

 Oktoberfest begins in late September and can last until the end of October depending on the region in which you live.
-It has ALWAYS been one of my favorite activities to do with my students.
+Oktoberfest has ALWAYS been one of my favorite activities to learn about with my students.

 Pass the Pumpkin is HANDS DOWN my absolute FAVORITE activity for this time of year.
 Your kids will LOVE singing this song, playing the game, and adding ORFF accompaniments while learning music skills!

 Do you have students that don’t celebrate Halloween?
-That’s ok.
-You can use this non-Halloween version of Pass the Pumpkin PIE all season long.
+No problem.
+Pass the Pumpkin PIE has all the same fun activities and you can use it all season long.

 Your students will want to sing these songs and play the game all year long.

 This is definitely the time to stock up.
-Remember to use the code EXTRABONUS to get the full 25%.
-We do not know what the coming year will bring.
-But, whether you are in the classroom full time, teaching online, or using some type of blended learning, these resources will be helpful additions to your lessons for years to come.
+Remember to use the code BTS21 to get the full 25%.
+No matter what your situation, these resources will be helpful additions to your elementary music lessons for years to come.

-I hope that some of these resources will become some of your favorites and that you Get the Most Out of Any TpT Site-Wide Sale, no matter which talented and dedicated seller you choose to purchase from.
+With a bit of planning you can Get the Most Out of Any TpT Site-Wide Sale, no matter which talented and dedicated seller you choose to purchase from.

 Let me know if you have any questions or if I can help in another way.